irulenot/BC_MRI_SEG/README.md

 ### Inference Example

 To test inference you can run the `test.py` file.
+If it is running properly you will get a RIDER DSC ~0.13 and a DUKE F1 ~0.27.

 ### Training Example